uhh-lt/kaldi-tuda-de/README.md

 ### References

-If you use our scripts and/or data in your academic work please cite [our paper](https://www.inf.uni-hamburg.de/en/inst/ab/lt/publications/2015-radeck-arnethetal-tsd2015-speechcorpus.pdf)
+If you use our scripts and/or data in your academic work please cite:

+@InProceedings{milde-koehn-18-german-asr,
+author="Benjamin Milde and Arne K{\"o}hn ",
+title="Open Source Automatic Speech Recognition for German", booktitle="Proceedings of ITG 2018", year="2018",
+}

+An open access Arxiv preprint is available here: https://arxiv.org/abs/1807.10311 (same content as the ITG version)

+You can also additionaly cite our [older paper](https://www.inf.uni-hamburg.de/en/inst/ab/lt/publications/2015-radeck-arnethetal-tsd2015-speechcorpus.pdf), if you like: